blakeruprecht/blakeruprecht.github.io/content/drawing/drawing.md

 ^ Red balloons only

 ![Bday card of a beer can](/drawing-bday-beer.jpg)
-^ Bud Select is a family heirloom.
+^ Bud Select is a family tradition, and STL staple.

 ![Bday card of flowers](/drawing-bday-flowers.jpg)
 ^ One line, then three more in red.